JosephLai241/The-Struggle/README.md

     - List all stored jobs
     - Print job application insights

-- **TBD:** The Struggle v2.0 (Rust).
+- **July 4, 2020** The Struggle v2.0 (Rust).
-    - Unfortunately had to remove the optional list sorting method since Rust's PrettyTable does not currently have some kind of `sort()` method.
+    - Unfortunately had to remove the optional list sorting method since Rust's PrettyTable currently does not have some kind of `sort()` method.
     - Insights will now only display all job status insights rather than including options to only display a specific status.
+I figure most people would not bother using any of the other options anyways.
     - Deploying 2.0 with Travis CI.

 <!-- BADGES -->